mkollaro/taskrunner/README.md

 It takes a simple list of task configurations, which are normal Python dictionaries with the special item `'task':ExampleTask`.
-It goes trough the list and for each task, it instantiates `ExampleTask` with the rest of the dictionary content as parameters and then executes `ExampleTask.run()`.
+It goes trough the list and for each task, it instantiates `ExampleTask` with the rest of the dictionary content as parameters.
+Then it executes `ExampleTask.run()` for all of the tasks.
 After it passes trough the whole list, it goes trough it in reverse order and executes `ExampleTask.cleanup()` for each item.
 The tasks can write into `context` and the content of it will be passed to the next task.

 If you terminate the run using `ctrl-c`, it will go straight to the cleanups.
 Sending the termination signal again will stop it completely.

+## Usage

+You can find more examples in the `examples/` directory.

+### Execution trough the command line

+Instead of directly using `taskrunner.execute`, you can replace that line in `example.py` with a line like this:

+    task_pipeline = [task1, task2]

+Then you can run it from the CLI like this:

+    $ taskrunner example.py task_pipeline

+You can specify the pipeline directly:

+    $ taskrunner example.py task1 task2

+Or you can combine multiple pipelines, which will run all the tasks from each
+pipeline:

+    $ taskrunner example.py task_pipeline another_task_pipeline

+Or even combine pipelines and tasks:

+    $ taskrunner example.py task_pipeline task1 another_task_pipeline

+### The name of a task

+By default, the name of a task is the class name.
+Therefore, if you use

+    task1 = {'task': ExampleTask, ...
+    task2 = {'task': ExampleTask, ...

+they will both show up in the logs as 'ExampleTask'.
+You probably don't want this, so you can rename them by adding the 'name' keyword into the task configuration.

+    task1 = {'task': ExampleTask, 'name': 'task1', ...
+    task2 = {'task': ExampleTask, 'name': 'task2', ...

+#### Redefining the configuration trough CLI arguments

+Sometimes you want to run a sequence of tasks with some changes in their configuration, but don't want to change the files.
+You can redefine it using the parameter `-D`.

+    $ taskrunner example.py task_pipeline -D ExampleTask.msg="hello again"

+However, since both 'task1' and 'task2' have the name ExampleTask, it will get changed in both of them.
+You can change it for only one task by renaming it using the `name` keyword, as described in the previous section.
+Then you can use it like this:

+    $ taskrunner example.py task_pipeline -D task1.msg="hello again"

+### Best practices for writing tasks and their configurations
+* don't make the `cleanup()` method dependent on `run()`, because with the option `--cleanup=pronto`, only the cleanups will be run
+* put the tasks into a separate file, which will be imported in the file with the task configurations
+* use the minimum of Python features in the task configuration files (which are just `.py` files), variable definitions and if conditions are usually sufficient

 ## Ideas